Incorporating Multiple Cluster Centers for Multi-Label Learning: Introduction

-Specifically, we propose a novel data augmentation approach, which is motivated by the statement that the local data characteristics can be captured by clustering~\cite{jain1988algorithms,jain1999data}.
-The cluster center is an average feature vector of all the instances in the cluster, which can be also regarded as a local representative of the cluster.
+Although a considerable number of methods have been proposed to improve the performance of multi-label learning, it still remains unknown whether data augmentation is helpful to multi-label learning.
+Data augmentation~\cite{inoue2018data,zhang2017mixup,perez2017effectiveness} is a widely used technique in many machine learning tasks, and it aims to apply a small mutation in the original training data and synthetically creating new examples to virtually increase the number of training examples, thereby achieving better generalization performance.
+In this article, we propose to leverage the data augmentation technique to improve the performance of multi-label learning.
+We show that the data augmentation technique can not only capture the local label correlations and label importances, but also potentially enables the learning function to be smooth.
+Specifically, our proposed data augmentation method is motivated by the statement that the local data characteristics can be captured by clustering~\cite{jain1988algorithms,jain1999data}.
+The cluster center is an average feature vector of all the instances in the cluster, which can also be regarded as a local representative of the cluster.
 If we consider the cluster center as a new instance, its corresponding label vector (labeling information) is supposed to the average label vector of all the instances in the cluster.
 Such data augmentation approach brings multiple important advantages for multi-label learning.
 First, the local label correlations (in the cluster) can be captured by the label vector of the cluster center.
 The local label correlations are also already shown to be very helpful to multi-label learning by existing works~\cite{huang2012multi1,zhu2018multi}.
 Second, the labeling importance degree of each label in the cluster can be reflected by the label vector of the cluster center.
 Many existing multi-label learning approaches~\cite{li2015leveraging,hou2016multi,zhang2018feature,he2018estimating} have shown that great performance can be achieved by taking into account the labeling importance degree of each relevant label.
-Third, each cluster center can be also considered as the \textsl{label smoothing}~\cite{pereyra2017regularizing} of all the instances in the cluster.
+Third, each cluster center can also be considered as the \textsl{label smoothing}~\cite{pereyra2017regularizing} of all the instances in the cluster.
 Note that the label vector of each real instance is binary ($\{-1,+1\}^q$), while the label vector of the cluster center is continuous ($[-1,+1]^q$), which potentially makes the learning function smoother.
 In addition, our proposed augmentation approach can be considered as a generalization of the popular $\textsl{mixup}$ approach~\cite{zhang2017mixup} to the case of multiple examples.